Nike Girls Basketball Camp Seattle University

 Daily Hours: MON-FRI 9am-5pm

-There will be optional swim time on Tuesday and Thursday for Skills campers.
+Skills I campers will have optional swim time on Monday and Wednesday.
+Skills II campers will have optional swim time on Tuesday and Thursday.
 Please pack accordingly (bathing suit and pool towel).

 Monday: Jersey/Favorite Sports Team Day